You stop replying to texts. You take a break from posting on social media. You stop going out to social events. Why? Because you‘d rather be alone.

 Why do we want to be alone?

-Maybe you’re sick of being hurt and disappointed by love, so you push every potential love interest away because you fear them hurting you, so you’d rather be alone.
+- Maybe you’re sick of feeling hurt and disappointed by love, so you push every potential love interest away because you fear them hurting you, so you’d rather be alone.

 - Maybe your anxiety is super heightened, and you fear putting yourself back into social situations because you’re in a fragile state, so you’d rather be alone.

 - Maybe you’re in a state of healing and reflecting your past wounds, and you are trying your best to pull your strength together, so you’d rather be alone.

 When someone pushes you away and need their alone time, we must respect their boundaries.

 As humans, we must understand that everyone is battling with something internal, and being alone is important, as it strengthens our mind, body, and soul in the long run.

 Being alone is powerful, as it allows us to step back and reflect on how to move forward in a positive, transformative way.